 Psyche and Cupid

 We gave The Louvre a longer visit on day three and it’s a remarkable museum with a million paintings.
-However; we’re not sure if we understand the marvel with Leonardo da Vinci and Mona Lisa.
+However; we’re not sure if we understand the marvel of Leonardo da Vinci and the Mona Lisa.
 That room was so crowded!
-And…yeah, there she hang.
+And…yeah, there she hangs.
 Ok.
-What we’re trying to say here is that there’s a lot of other paintings that impressed us more.
+What we’re trying to say here is that there are a lot of other paintings that impressed us more.

-After the Louvre we went shopping and Sticks got her 30th Birthday present, we bought some wonderful Macarons and headed back to the hotel for a powernap – cultural coma combined with shopping can be tiring.
+After the Louvre we went shopping and Sticks got her 30th Birthday present, we bought some wonderful Macarons and headed back to the hotel for a power nap – a cultural coma combined with shopping can be tiring.

-In the evening we went to restaurant Ao Izakaya and ate Chef Yasuo Nanaumi tasting meny ”Carte Blanche” (interesting that he had the same menu concept and name as one of Spoons ideas...) and it was a mix of great tastes and more plain ones.
+In the evening we went to the restaurant Ao Izakaya and ate Chef Yasuo Nanaumi's tasting menu ”Carte Blanche” (interesting that he had the same menu concept and name as one of Spoon's ideas...) and it was a mix of great tastes and more plain ones.
 Overall great food and a nice last dinner in Paris.

 And we will visit Paris again!
-It feels like we’ve just scratched the surface on a city we both will love to return to!
-On our travel day we slept long and just chilled before we went to the airport.
+It feels like we’ve just scratched the surface of a city we both will love to return to!
+On our travel day, we slept long and just chilled before we went to the airport.
 We had to take a flight to Copenhagen and take the train to Gothenburg.
-Even if it sounds like a messy travel back home it’s actually convinient and for us living so near to Copenhagen as Gothenburg it open up even more flight choices when planning trips!
+Even if it sounds like a messy journey back home it’s convenient and for us living so near to Copenhagen as Gothenburg it opens up even more flight choices when planning trips!

 Au Revoir Paris, à bientôt!